 LAST TIME OUT

-The Cards are away to Kidderminster Harriers on Saturday 14 February.
-The next home game is on Saturday 21 February when Torquay United are the visitors.
+The Cards are away to Gateshead in a re-scheduled game the following Saturday (3 November).
+The next home game is on Tuesday 6 November when Kidderminster Harriers are the visitors.

 Come on, you Cards!